-Rain is an experienced international teacher offering regular Iyengar yoga classes, workshops and retreats to students of all levels and abilities.
+Rain is an experienced international yoga teacher offering regular classes, workshops and retreats to students of all levels and abilities.

 The Iyengar Method

-The Iyengar method is classical Hatha yoga in its focus on aligning the whole being.
+The Iyengar method is classical Hatha yoga with a focus on aligning and integrating the whole being.

 In class students use a variety props – chairs, ropes, bolsters, and blocks – to enhance learning and to increase the chance to feel the many benefits available from regular practice.

 The intelligent combination of technique, sequencing and timing makes this practice powerful for students to understand and to progress safely.